cslant/telegram-git-notifier-docs/getting-started/configuration.md

 # 🛠 Configuration

+Once installed, please follow the instructions below to configure the package properly.

 ## Create a New Bot and Get the Token

 To create a new bot, you need to talk to [BotFather](https://core.telegram.org/bots#6-botfather) and follow a few simple steps.